NivRichter/mongodb-chat-public/.framework/python/backend/README.md

 Project structure
 =================

-Files related to application are in the `app` or `tests` directories.
+Files related to application are in the `app1` or `tests` directories.
 Application parts are:

-    app
+    app1
     ├── api              - web related stuff.
     │   ├── dependencies - dependencies for routes definition.
     │   ├── errors       - definition of error handlers.